Gerres cinereus: Location and Habitat

-Taxonomy: The Gerreidae Family
+Taxonomy

 The Gerreidae family has long been recognized, but classifications of its species have presented many challenges, as they are all morphologically similar.
-The Yellowfin mojarra, as discovered in 1792, was one of the earliest genera established for this family and was originally marveled for its "distinguishing" features.
+The Yellowfin mojarra, described in 1792, was one of the earliest genera established for this family and was originally marveled for its "distinguishing" features.
 As more species were discovered, the lines between species quickly blurred.
 Juvenile fish in this family were especially difficult to identify, and scientists at the time often lacked the resources to identify adult mojarras.
 Gerres Cinereus were often mistaken for Gerres olfersi, Gerres lineatus, and Gerres brasilianus because of their similar characteristics.
 In 1984, Matheson and McEachran reevaluated the family as a whole and clarified distinguishing features of Gerreidae species.
 Today, the urohyal bone, a part of the mandibular skeleton, can be used to help distinguish the different species.
 The shape, size, and metrics of this critical open-closing mouth mechanism are all crucial in differentiation.
 Morphometric variation from urohyal bones can distinguish Gerres species with 92% accuracy.
 In addition to urohyal bone structures, the Yellowfin mojarra can be distinguished from other species because of its unique dorsal fin and spines.
 Their elongated dorsal profile and narrow caudal peduncle differ from other species, like Eugerres which have more robust bodies.
 They are the only members of this genus that can be separated easily using these traits.
 Yet, even with this information, intraspecific variation and overlapping morphologies still prove difficult when distinguishing taxonomy.

 [Gerres cinereus swimming off the Florida coast.]